stephaniewilkinson/portfolio/src/index.md

 subtitle: Engineering leadership
 ---

-Hi!
-I'm Stephanie Wilkinson.
-I live in Los Angeles and have built software for schools since 2009.
-My passion is using code to solve problems for people, and I love learning new tools and increasing impact.
+Stephanie Wilkinson lives in Los Angeles and specializes in engineering leadership in the education space.
+Her passion is using code to solve problems for people, and she loves learning new tools and increasing impact.

+&nbsp;

+Beginning in 2009, Stephanie began writing code for schools.
+She honed her programming skills over the years, specializing in Ruby in the early years.
+She built out an engineering team in 2014 to expand her impact building critical software for schools.
+With that team, she sold the app they built to multiple customers.

+&nbsp;

+These days, you can find Stephanie directing the engineering department at the National Association of Independent Schools.
+If she's not busy there, you'll find her building duplo trains with her daughter Andromeda.

+&nbsp;

+Read more of [her writing](https://stephanieawilkinson.com/my-site/posts), and explore [her projects](https://stephanieawilkinson.com/my-site/projects) or [presentations](https://stephanieawilkinson.com/my-site/presentations).